Home » Posts tagged 'jonathon engels'

 Ancient Gardens of the North America

-Native Americans, like many other ancient civilisations, were clued in on the inner-workings of nature.
+“Milpa seca” by Carlos_Citalan is licensed under CC BY-SA 2.0 on flickr Ancient Gardens of the North America Native Americans, like many other ancient civilisations, were clued in on the inner-workings of nature.
 They found ways to harmonise with it, taking advantage of biological cycles and utilising astute observation to make abundance seem almost fortuitous.
-But, it wasn’t all luck.
-Sometimes colonisers simply didn’t (and still don’t) recognise the guiding hand behind these highly productive, innately cooperative systems that were in place when they arrived.
-We continue to pay a price for that oversight today, and our payments may have only just begun.
+But, it wasn’t […]

 Why Permaculture?

+Image by author Why Permaculture?
 It’s been several years since I first stumbled upon permaculture, and several years minus a couple of months since I started doing my best to practice it.
 Many people have a similar story, and my guess is, like me, they’ve been asked dozens, possibly hundreds, of times what permaculture is.
-But, it’s been a rarity—if it has ever happened at all—that someone asks me why permaculture.
-That might actually be more notable.
+But, it’s […]

 The Importance and Complexity of Community